juliakreutzer/slack-joey/README.md

 ### 1. Create an app
 - Create or choose a channel in your slack team to integrate your bot.
 This is where the bot reacts to every incoming message by anyone.
 Let's call this channel `BOT_CHANNEL`.
 Write it's name in `bot.channel`.
-- Register a bot in your slack team's app integrations [here](https://WORKSPACE.slack.com/apps/manage/custom-integrations) (or as an bot [app](https://api.slack.com/start/overview).
+- Create an app for your workspace.
 See this [tutorial](https://github.com/slackapi/python-slackclient/blob/master/tutorial/01-creating-the-slack-app.md).
     - Write the app's name (`BOT_NAME`) into `bot.name`.
     - Define bot token scopes: `app_mentions:read`, `chat:write`, `incoming-webhook`, `channels:read` are needed.
 You need to re-install the app anytime you change the permissions.
     - Authorize the app for the workspace and assign it the new channel.
     - If this is successful, you'll receive a bot token.
 It should start with `xoxb`.
     - Write the bok token into `bot.token`.
     - Add the bot to the channel in the slack workspace.
-    - Store the sign-in token in `bot.signin`.
+    - Store the sign-in secret in `bot.signin`.
 - We're going to use the [Event API](https://api.slack.com/events-api) to make the bot subscribe to events in slack.
 (The RTM API is no longer available for new apps.)

 ### 2. Subscribe to events